 Should you wish to make a complaint, policy AP0603 Resolution of Learner Complaints is on our learner intranet site “Study” and will guide you through the process.
 The complaints process consists of a number of stages; there is a choice for the learner at each stage and there are also prescribed practices for both learners and staff.

 If you break the rules, you may be subject to disciplinary procedures.
-The Te Kaihāpai has the authority to decide on a range of disciplinary measures including suspending or excluding you, cancelling your academic results and fining you (refer to policies AP0521 Programme Entry, Enrolment and Continuation and AP0602 Learner Discipline and Exclusion).
+The Te Kaihāpai has the authority to decide on a range of disciplinary measures including suspending or excluding you, cancelling your academic results and fining you (refer to policies AP0521 Programme Entry, Continuation and Exclusion and AP0602 Learner Discipline).

 Harassment and Bullying